UltraEngine/Documentation/CPP_Vertex.md

 # Vertex #
-The vertex structure stored properties for a single vertex in a mesh.
+The vertex structure stores properties for a single vertex in a mesh.

 ## Members ##
 - Vec3 position